 Early rucksack images depict a bag made of heavy canvas, sometimes waxed for water resistance.
 However, today’s rucksacks are made of a wide variety of materials and can tolerate rain.

-Additionally, when working out what is a rucksack bag, size comes into the picture.
+Additionally, when working out what a rucksack bag is, size comes into the picture.
 While a child can use a backpack or bookbag to carry their books to school, a rucksack is relegated to camping and generally refers to a hearty bag built for heavy hauling.

 Bags for the back can also be referred to as knapsacks or haversacks.
 Technically, a haversack is only a one-shouldered bag, while the other three in this listing are designed for both shoulders.